neuronflicker/CTF/TryHackMe/LearningPaths/CompleteBeginner/LearnLinux/README.md

 ## [Section 5: Advanced File Operations] - chmod
 Describes how to use `chmod` to change file permissions.

-> *Author's note: Personally, I'm not keen on the "these numbers mean this, add numbers to get others" explanation as it's a little inconsistent (what do you add to get 4?).
-I prefer to think of the permissions as a 3-bit binary number (4's column as read, 2's column as write and 1's column as execute).*

 ### Questions
 1. What permissions mean the user can read the file, the group can read and write to the file, and no one else can read, write or execute the file?